-Açaí deteriorates very rapidly after harvest, so it must undergo a number of flash freezing processes on the day it was picked to retain all its goodness and freshness.
-Thanks to this recently developed freezing process, Açaí can now be exported worldwide without losing any of its unrivalled nutritional value!
+Açaí deteriorates very rapidly after harvest, so it must undergo a number of flash freezing processes on the very day it is picked to ensure it retains all of its freshness, flavour and nutritional value.

 Why is açaí good for you?